jaysongiroux/document-gpt/README.md

 # Document GPT
-a document toolkit that leverages `tesseract.js` and `openai` to upload a document and process it using different ideas/ techniques.
+A document toolkit that leverages `tesseract.js` and `openai` to upload a document and process it using different ideas/ techniques.

 [![Badge](https://202o2716cl9w.runkit.sh)](http://documentgpt.jasongiroux.com)

+## Features
+- Given a document, construct a user defined JSON object
+- Given a document, ask questions about it

 ## Getting Started
 1. Get an OpenAI API Token